SciTools/iris/docs/src/developers_guide/contributing_graphics_tests.rst

 ==========

 Iris uses many dependencies that provide functionality, an example that applies here is matplotlib_.
-For more information on the dependences, see :ref:`installing_iris`.
+For more information on the dependencies, see :ref:`installing_iris`.
 When there are updates to the matplotlib_ or a dependency of matplotlib, this may result in a change in the rendered graphical output.
 This means that there may be no changes to Iris_, but due to an